domosekai/domosekai.github.io/sstp/help.md

 - **Hostname**

-  Server hostname that will be used in the TLS server trust evaluation.
+  Server hostname that will be used in the TLS server verification.

   If you entered a hostname in the server field, you don't need to fill in the same hostname again.

-  If you entered an IP address in the server field, please fill in the hostname here that matches the server certificate, otherwise TLS validation will fail.
+  If you entered an IP address in the server field, please fill in the hostname here that matches the server certificate, otherwise TLS verification will fail.

 - **Port**

   Port number of the server.
 By default it's `443`.

-- **TLS Server Trust Evaluation**
+- **TLS Server Verification**

-  TLS validation verifies the server's identity and protects you from MITM (man-in-the-middle) attacks.
+  TLS verification examines the server's identity and protects you from MITM (man-in-the-middle) attacks.
 We **STRONGLY RECOMMEND** you enable it at all times.

-  If the server uses non-public certificates, additional steps may be needed to pass TLS validation.
+  For servers using non-public certificates, additional steps may be needed to pass TLS verification.
 See below for more information.

+  If the server fails the verification, you will be asked whether to ignore the error and continue.
+  You can also save the certificate so that no questions will be asked next time, provided the certificate remains unchanged.

+  We **STRONGLY RECOMMEND** you fix the certificate issue in the first place and use the above method as the last resort only.

 - **Virtual Hub**